PV ModuleTech USA Welcome Party hosted by Kiwa

 Finlay Colville

-This special two-hour closing session will dive into the most asked questions today by PV module buyers in the U.S. and will feature a host of sector experts currently dealing with PV module issues never seen before and which appear to be changing from one day to another in the U.S. market.
+This special two-hour session will dive into the most asked questions today by PV module buyers in the U.S. and will feature a host of sector experts currently dealing with PV module issues never seen before and which appear to be changing from one day to another in the U.S. market.
 The session will include a revolving combination of mini-talks and panel sessions and hopefully end up with some common guidelines that will help the sector as a whole – both module sellers and their supply-chains, and buyers.

 Speakers